markope/crossbarwww/website/crossbario/docs/Application-Templates.md

 ## Additional Examples and Demos

-In addition to the simple 'Hello' templates, there are [examples](https://github.com/crossbario/crossbarexamples) and [demos](https://github.com/crossbario/crossbardemo).
+In addition to the simple 'Hello' templates, there are a lot of [examples](https://github.com/crossbario/crossbarexamples).

-The [examples](https://github.com/crossbario/crossbarexamples) provide working code illustrating various aspects and features of using Crossbar.io, whereas the [demos](https://github.com/crossbario/crossbardemo) are mini-applications.
-To use the examples, just clone the repo, and do `crossbar start` in the respective folder in the repo.
+Thsi ranges from simple examples which provide working code illustrating various aspects and features of using Crossbar.io to [demos](https://github.com/crossbario/crossbarexamples/demos) mini-applications.
+To use the examples or demos, just clone the repo, and do `crossbar start` in the respective folder in the repo.
+For the demos, there's also a launcher (do `crossbar start` in the `_demo_launcher` directory).

 More information can be found on the [examples page](Examples).

-The demos mainly illustrate PubSub functionality, and were mostly created during the development of a previous version of Crossbar.io.
-They require the installation of an additional Python package (`pip install crossbardemo`).
-Due to their heritage, these may not always provide the best guidance for how to do HTML5/WAMP applications.